AdaCore/training_material/courses/rust_essentials/060_references/03_navigating.rst

     rf = &news_b;
     *rf = "Peace"; // Error

+.. container:: latex_environment footnotesize

   :error:`error[E0594]: cannot assign to '*rf', which is behind a '&'' reference`

 .. note::

-  The reference can be redirected, but the data cannot be modified
+  The reference *can* be redirected, but the data *cannot* be modified

 ---------------------------------
 The "Modifier" (let r = &mut x)